espressif/esp-at/docs/en/Compile_and_Develop/How_to_clone_project_and_compile_it.rst

      git clone --recursive https://github.com/espressif/esp-at.git

-2. ``rm -rf builld sdkconfig`` to remove the old configuration and ``rm -rf esp-idf`` to remove the old ESP-IDF if you want to compile other esp platform AT.
+2. ``rm -rf build sdkconfig`` to remove the old configuration and ``rm -rf esp-idf`` to remove the old ESP-IDF if you want to compile other esp platform AT.
 3. ``./build.py menuconfig``, and then choose the name indexes of platform and your module, then ``Serial flasher config`` to configure the serial port for downloading.

   - platform name is defined in ``components/customized_partitions/raw_data/factory_param/factory_param_data.csv``, here should choose ``PLATFORM_ESP32``